dhellmann/pymotw/PyMOTW/profile/index.rst

 As you can see, it takes 57356 separate function calls and 3/4 of a second to run.
 Since there are only 66 *primitive* calls, we know that the vast majority of those 57k calls were recursive.
 The details about where time was spent are broken out by function in the listing showing the number of calls, total time spent in the function, time per call (tottime/ncalls), cumulative time spent in a function, and the ratio of cumulative time to primitive calls.

 Not surprisingly, most of the time here is spent calling ``fib()`` repeatedly.
-We can add a memoize decorator to reduce the number of recursive calls and have a big impact on the performance of this function.
+We can add a memoize decorator [#memoize]_ to reduce the number of recursive calls and have a big impact on the performance of this function.

 .. include:: profile_fibonacci_memoized.py
     :literal:
-    :start-after: import profile
+    :start-after: #end_pymotw_header

 By remembering the Fibonacci value at each level we can avoid most of the recursion and drop down to 145 calls that only take 0.003 seconds.
 Also notice that the ncalls count for ``fib()`` shows that it *never* recurses.